joelverhagen/joelverhagen.com/_posts/2020-12-30-distributed-scan-of-azure-tables.md

 title: How to run a distributed scan of Azure Table Storage
 ---

 Suppose you have a massive table in Azure Table Storage and you need to perform some task on every single row.
+In my case, I am using Azure Table Storage to record the latest [NuGet V3 catalog leaf](https://docs.microsoft.com/en-us/nuget/api/catalog-resource#catalog-leaf) for each package ID and version.
+After this table is created, I want to enqueue an Azure Queue Storage message for each package ID and version (each row in the table).
+In other words, I'm using Azure Table Storage to deduplicate work items via row-level concurrency controls (etags) before enqueueing the work item for each row.
+In my case, the NuGet V3 catalog often has multiple catalog leaves for package ID and version, and I only want to process the latest leaf.

-This can be done in many ways.
+Getting every single row in an Azure Table can be done in many ways.
 The simplest approach would be to use the [segmented query API](https://docs.microsoft.com/en-us/rest/api/storageservices/query-entities) and [pagination](https://docs.microsoft.com/en-us/rest/api/storageservices/query-timeout-and-pagination) to get blocks of 1000 entities at a time, in a serial fashion, and perform whatever action you need on those segments.
 The C# code